fullcalendar/fullcalendar-docs/_docs-v4/upgrading-from-v3.md

 <tr>
 <th><a href='custom-view-with-js'>custom views written in JS</a></th>
 <td markdown='1'>
-When subclassing the `View` class, the methods that must be implemented have changed quote a bit.
+When subclassing the `View` class, the methods that must be implemented have changed quite a bit.
 [More info](custom-view-with-js).
 </td>
 </tr>